AignerD/AignerD/README.md

 ---

 Thanks for stopping by!
 Feel free to explore, open an issue, or drop me an email.
-Let’s build something awesome together.